 As soon as the defect gets detected, it would incur less cost of testing for the final product for the company.
 The “Rule of Ten” is widely popular in the testing industry about VLSI.
 It says the testing cost of identifying a defect increases in a magnitude of 10 as the testing phase advances from one stage to another (Chip level – > Board level -> System-level -> System-level at the field).
 Timely detection can save thousands of dollars for the companies and can save them from missing deadlines.

-What are the different types of chip-level test techniques in VLSI?
+What are the different types of Chip level testing in VLSI?

 As technology has progressed, so has the testing style of chip designing.
 Complexity has grown immensely, so the test techniques must become unique to meet the challenges of modern days.
 There are two ways methodically we can segregate the testing process: